-You can also sell your timber and logs in Athens County, Monroe County, Morgan County, and Noble County — and also in Pleasants County, Tyler County, and Wood County in the West Virginia panhandle.
+You can also sell your timber and logsĀ inĀ Athens County,Ā Monroe County,Ā Morgan County, andĀ Noble County — and also in Pleasants County, Tyler County, and Wood County in the West Virginia panhandle.

 Archers Fork